Who am I is the most incredible quest for the entire humanity to know whether someone is a body, mind, thoughts, or something else?

 Lord Krishna himself states to the warrior Arjuna that this is not a single life rather several births had taken place earlier.

-One must know himself and the true nature of the self to know who am I. If someone becomes able to know the nature of the pure self, he will be able to know the Ultimate Truth of this universe.
+One must know himself and the true nature of the self to know the very basis of existence.
+If someone becomes able to know the nature of the pure self, he will be able to know the Ultimate Truth of this universe.

-Gyan yoga, Bhakti yoga, and Karma -all three paths are feasible for someone to know who am I and to reach the Ultimate Truth.
+Gyan yoga, Bhakti yoga, and Karma -all three paths are feasible for someone to know the great secret and to reach the Ultimate Truth.

 Who am I: Upanishad